Click here to listen to a reading of this blog:

 People have told me that using make up only makes the acne worse, but I’ve gone without makeup all my life until now and it’s made no difference whatsoever.
 I’ve still developed this acne!
 I also go without make up over the weekends and my skin only gets worse and worse.
 So I’d rather wear it and feel more comfortable about it.

 I just wish conventional doctors would have the approach of wanting to treat the cause of the symptoms, and not just the symptoms, like my GP is attempting with this cream.
-Not only do I feel massively self conscious and embarrassed by this disgusting-ness on my face, but I’m also in constant pain from the itching and throbbing of painful acne, now coupled with peeling, burning and excessively dried-out skin.
+Not only do I feel massively self conscious and embarrassed by this acne on my face, but I’m also in constant pain from the itching and throbbing of it, now coupled with peeling, burning and excessively dried-out skin.

 I am at the end of my tether.
 I just want my sex hormone levels tested so that I confirm if it is a sex hormone thing.